Palladium One Identifies Additional Chonolith / Feeder Dyke Structures, Field Season Initiated on the Tyko Nickel Project, Canada

 - The Q1 2023, 4,430-kilometer high-resolution airborne magnetic survey results have been received and structural interpretation has been completed.
 With the increased resolution, a significantly more detailed geological model has been prepared resulting in the identification of additional interpreted chonoliths / feeder dykes structures.

-Toronto, May 16, 2023 - Palladium One Mining Inc. (TSXV: PDM) (OTCQB: NKORF) (FSE: 7N11) (the "Company" or "Palladium One") is pleased to report the initial results of the 2023 exploration program on the Tyko Nickel - Copper Project, in Ontario, Canada.
+TORONTO, ON, May 16, 2023 - (ACN Newswire) - Palladium One Mining Inc. (TSXV: PDM) (OTCQB: NKORF) (FSE: 7N11) (the "Company" or "Palladium One") is pleased to report the initial results of the 2023 exploration program on the Tyko Nickel - Copper Project, in Ontario, Canada.

 President and CEO, Derrick Weyrauch commented, "The impressive resolution of the new airborne magnetic survey has enabled us to better separate the interpreted chonolith / feeder dyke structures from later diabase dykes on the property.
 This greatly enhances our geological model and refines targeting of high priority structures.